zhangferry/SummarAI/README.md

 ## Installation

-1. Download the repository to your local machine.
+1. Clone the repository to your local machine or download the zip package in [Releases](https://github.com/zhangferry/SummarAI/releases).
 2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable Developer mode by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the `packages/chromium` folder.
+4. Click on "Load unpacked", select the `packages/chromium` folder if you are using clone or the unzip folder if you are using Release package.

-## Build from source
+## Build from source(Optional)

+If you want to change the code logic, you need to recompile the TypeScript file:

 1. install dependencies with `yarn install`
 2. build source code with `yarn build`

 ## Usage

-1. Navigate to the web page you want to summarize.
-2. Click on the SummerAI icon in the extension toolbar.
-3. The extension will analyze the content of the page and display a summary in the popup.

-## Setting
+### Setting

 ![](https://cdn.zhangferry.com/Images/202305312325405.png)